Re-enrolment frequently asked questions

 Please select ‘Two or more impairments and/or disabling medical conditions’.

-If you have indicated you have more than one disability you will be asked a follow up question to gather further data in order to ensure the University is able to support you fully during your studies.
+If you have indicated you have more than one disability, impairment or long term condition you will be asked a follow up question to gather further data in order to ensure the University is able to support you fully during your studies.

 If you would prefer not to answer you can select ‘Prefer not to say’ in all cases.

-This page will only show if you have indicated you have more than one disability.
+This page will only show if you have indicated you have more than one disability, impairment or long term condition.

-Please select 'Yes' for any impairments and/or disabling medical conditions you have and 'No' for any that do not apply.
+Please select all applicable impairments and/or disabling medical conditions you have and click next.

-On this page you can tell us about any new qualifications you have gained outside of your current course in the last academic year.
+On this page you can tell us about any new qualifications you have gained outside of your current programme in the last academic year.

 If you do not want to complete it please leave the box blank.